magic-wormhole/magic-wormhole/docs/transit.md

 The protocol tries hard to create a **direct** connection between the two ends, but if that fails, it uses a centralized relay server to ferry data between two separate TCP streams (one to each client).
+Direct connection hints are used for the first, and relay hints are used for the second.

 The current implementation starts with the following: